An Attentive Survey of Attention Models

 \subsection{Number of representations}

 Generally a single feature representation of the input sequence is used in most applications.
-However, in some scenarios, using one feature representation of input may not suffice for the downstream task.
-In this case, one approach is to capture different aspects of the input through multiple feature representations.
-Attention can be used to assign importance weights to these different representations which can determine the most relevant aspects, disregarding noise and redundancies in the input.
+However, in some scenarios, using a single feature representation of the input may not suffice for the downstream task.
+In these cases, one approach is to capture different aspects of the input through multiple feature representations.
+Attention can be used to assign importance weights to these different representations, which can determine the most relevant aspects, disregarding noise and redundancies in the input.
 We refer to this model as \textbf{multi-representational AM}, as it can determine the relevance of multiple representations of the input for downstream application.
 The final representation is a weighted combination of these multiple representations and their attention weights.
-One benefit of attention here is to directly evaluate which embeddings are preferred for which specific downstream tasks, by inspecting the weights.
+One benefit of attention here is to directly evaluate which embeddings are preferred for which specific downstream tasks by inspecting the weights.

-\cite{kiela2018dynamic} learns attention weights over different word embeddings of the same input sentence to improve sentence representations.
-Similarly, \cite{maharjan2018genre} use attention to dynamically weigh different feature representations of books capturing lexical, syntactic, visual and genre information.
+\cite{kiela2018dynamic} trained attention weights over different word embeddings of the same input sentence to improve sentence representations.
+Similarly, \cite{maharjan2018genre} used attention to dynamically weigh different feature representations of books capturing lexical, syntactic, visual and genre information.

 Based on similar intuition, in \textbf{multi-dimensional} attention, weights are induced for determining the relevance of each dimension of the input embedding vector.
 The intuition is that computing a score for each feature of the vector can select the features that can best describe the token’s specific meaning in any given context.
 This is especially useful for natural language applications where word embeddings suffer from the polysemy problem.
 Examples of this approach are shown in \cite{DBLP:journals/corr/LinFSYXZB17} for more effective sentence embedding representation and in \cite{DBLP:journals/corr/abs-1709-04696} for language understanding problem.